 RESTORE - This restores a previously saved position.
-See "Starting and Stopping" on page 7 for more details.
+See "Starting and Stopping" for more details.

 SAVE - This puts a "snapshot" of your current position on your storage disk.
 You can return to a saved position in the future using the RESTORE command.
-See "Starting and Stopping" on page 7 for more details.
+See "Starting and Stopping" for more details.

 SCRIPT - This command tells your printer to begin making a transcript of the story.
 A transcript may aid your memory, but is not necessary, and will work only on certain computers.
-Read your Reference Card for details.
+Read the relevant section for details.